xizhonghua/GreenDC-Summary/algorithms/file/packing-algorithm.md

 - In the 2D strip packing problem (2SP)
  - We are further given a bin of width W and **infinite height** (hereafter called strip)
  - The objectie is to allocate all the items to the strip by minimizing the height to which the strip is used.
+- Weighted version -- 2D Cutting Stock
+ - Each item j has an associated profit p<sub>j</sub> > 0, and the problem is to select a subset of items, to be packed in a single finite bin, which maximize the total selected profit.

 ### Assumption
 - the items have to be packed with their w-edges **parallel** to the W-edge of the bins (or strips).